ls1intum/Artemis/gateway/README.md

 Then implements the generated delegate classes with `@Service` classes.

-To edit the `api.yml` definition file, you can use a tool such as [Swagger-Editor]().
+To edit the `api.yml` definition file, you can use a tool such as [Swagger-Editor][].
 Start a local instance of the swagger-editor using docker by running: `docker-compose -f src/main/docker/swagger-editor.yml up -d`.
 The editor will then be reachable at [http://localhost:7742](http://localhost:7742).

 Refer to [Doing API-First development][] for more details.